bellalee03/gc-ai-agent-ollama/README.md

 **GC AI AGENT** is a logistics AI agent designed to automate and support the RFQ intake process.

-It converts unstructured logistics quote request emails into structured, reviewable data so that users can quickly extract shipment details, identify missing information, classify shipment conditions, and prepare RFQs for pricing or follow-up.
+It reads unstructured logistics quote request emails, understands the shipment context, applies customized logistics rules, and converts messy email information into structured, reviewable RFQ data.

-This project is more than a basic email parser.
-It includes logistics-specific business rules such as hazmat detection, import/export classification, mixed-language handling, lane and rate checking, missing field validation, and email-based follow-up tracking.
+This project is not just a basic email parser.
+It is designed to act like an AI intake assistant for logistics operations by identifying shipment details, detecting potential risk factors, classifying import/export direction, handling Korean and English mixed emails, tracking email metadata, and preparing RFQs for pricing or follow-up.

 > This is a personal prototype project.
 All sample data is fictional and does not include real customer information, confidential business data, or proprietary pricing.